pknw1/container-persistence-git/README.md

 # container-persistence-git

+launches a pair of containers modelled around the lsio containers and persistence via /config folder so that the container can be pulled and maintain persistence without needing local storage permanently

 - config container shares mount with app container
 - config container commit's changes on shutdown
 - config container pulls changes on startup OR pulls config if missing